 If you think you may have heart failure or you are worried about your heart failure risk because of other underlying conditions, make an appointment with your family doctor.
 If heart failure is found early, your treatment may be easier and more effective.

-Because appointments can be brief, and because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
+Because appointments can be brief and there's often a lot to discuss, it's a good idea to be prepared for your appointment.
 Here's some information to help you get ready for your appointment and know what to expect from your doctor.

 What you can do

-Be aware of any pre-appointment restrictions.
+- Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
 For some imaging tests, for example, you may need to fast for a period of time beforehand.

-Write down any symptoms you're experiencing, including any that may seem unrelated to heart failure.
+- Write down any symptoms you're experiencing, including any that may seem unrelated to heart failure.

-Write down key personal information, including a family history of heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.
+- Write down key personal information, including a family history of heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.
 Find out if anyone in your family has had heart failure.
 Some heart conditions that cause heart failure run in families.
 Knowing as much as you can about your family history can be important.

-Make a list of all medications, vitamins or supplements that you're taking.
+- Make a list of all medications, vitamins or supplements that you're taking.

-Take a family member or friend along, if possible.
+- Take a family member or friend along, if possible.
 Sometimes it can be difficult to remember all the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-Be prepared to discuss your diet and exercise habits.
+- Be prepared to discuss your diet and exercise habits.
 If you don't already follow a diet or exercise routine, be ready to talk to your doctor about any challenges you might face in getting started.

-Write down questions to ask your doctor.
+- Write down questions to ask your doctor.

 Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
 For heart failure, some basic questions to ask your doctor include:

-What's the most likely cause of my symptoms?
+- What's the most likely cause of my symptoms?

-Are there other possible causes for my symptoms?
+- Are there other possible causes for my symptoms?

-What kinds of tests will I need?
+- What kinds of tests will I need?
 Do these tests require any special preparation?

-What treatments are available?
+- What treatments are available?
 Which do you recommend for me?

-What foods should I eat or avoid?
+- What foods should I eat or avoid?

-What's an appropriate level of physical activity?
+- What's an appropriate level of physical activity?

-How often should I be screened for changes in my condition?
+- How often should I be screened for changes in my condition?

 - I have other health conditions.
 How can I best manage these conditions together?

-Is there a generic alternative to the medicine you're prescribing for me?
+- Is there a generic alternative to the medicine you're prescribing for me?

-Do my family members need to be screened for conditions that may cause heart failure?
+- Do my family members need to be screened for conditions that may cause heart failure?

-Are there any brochures or other printed material that I can take home with me?
+- Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend visiting?